JSQLParser/JSqlParser/README.md

 ## News
+* JSqlParser has now a build in checkstyle configuration to introduce source code conventions.
 * Released first major version **1.0** of JSqlParser.
 * Please test the actual **0.9.8-SNAPSHOT**.
 It includes includes grammar refactorings or changes which eventually results in parse tree changes.
 * Version **0.9.7** released.